Ross Simon, owner of Bitter & Twisted Cocktail Parlour and co-owner of Little Rituals.

 For a while, I’d been hearing tales of a blossoming cocktail culture in downtown Phoenix.
 Never one to pass up the chance to sip a mixed drink, I decided to explore downtown’s spirits scene.

 My guide?
-The undisputed cocktail king of Greater Phoenix, Ross Simon, proprietor of Bitter & Twisted, downtown’s ne plus ultra cocktail parlor, and one of the founders of Arizona Cocktail Week, a series of events, tastings, seminars and dinners celebrating mixed drinks and the art of bartending.
+The undisputed cocktail king of Greater Phoenix, Ross Simon, proprietor of Bitter & Twisted, downtown’s award-winning cocktail parlor; co-owner of Little Rituals, a reimagined hotel bar that offers sweeping views of downtown; mastermind behind the cocktail program of Arrive Hotel's forthcoming poolside bar, Lylo; and one of the founders of Arizona Cocktail Week, a series of events, tastings, seminars and dinners celebrating mixed drinks and the art of bartending.

 I didn’t know what to expect of Simon when we meet at his establishment on a weeknight.
 I’m thinking some louche lounge lizard, perhaps, or a scenester sporting a neck beard and a man bun.
 Instead, Simon, 36, is fresh-faced, boyish-looking and passionate about his work.

 “A good cocktail is like life,” he says, with a trace of a Scottish accent that pinpoints his heritage.
 “You need a good balance.”

 Simon’s Bitter & Twisted is a good starting point for our cocktail crawl.
 Opened in 2014, it was the first Arizona bar to garner a nomination for “Best American High Volume Cocktail Bar” at Tales of The Cocktail (colloquially known as the “Oscars of bartending”).